Monday, Dec. 8, 2014

 The incident led to the city and the Richmond County Sheriff's Office putting more resources toward downtown safety.

 News 12 at 6 o'clock / Wednesday, May 15, 2013

 AUGUSTA, Ga.
 (WRDW) -- Robey Moses, one of the suspects in Augusta's Riverwalk attack, is behind bars and facing aggravated assault and robbery by force charges.

 Charges that many say are too soft.
 Lt.
 Calvin Chew with the Richmond County Sheriff's Office says that's the way the law is written.

 "In the state of Georgia, we don't have an attempted murder charge.
 What we have is aggravated assault," Chew said.

-He says there's not an attempted murder charge in Georgia, but that the current charge is pretty much the same.
+He says there is not an attempted murder charge in Georgia, but that the current charge is pretty much the same.

 "As a matter of fact, aggravated assault is a lot easier to prove," he said.

-However, he says they do want justice for the victims and their family.
+He says they want justice for the victims and their family.

 "We are sorry this happened.
 We are trying to make downtown a safe environment with the help of the public.
 The public helped us a lot in this case.
 It was a lot of good old-fashioned police work as well," Chew said.